 I’m going to be going on a vacation with my family soon.
 We are visiting multiple countries in Europe.
-I have planned every detail of the entire vacation because I plan all the complicated travel that our family does.
+I have planned every detail of the entire vacation, including some of the best all inclusive resorts for families that I could find, because I plan all the complicated travel that our family does.
 No one else knows how to internet and I’ve been on a lot of trips by myself and have a lot of experience with them.

 The problem is my mom.
 My mom does not really like to go out, let alone go on expensive trips, but she’s going anyways because of the family culture and I already know she’s going to complain about everything.
 (She’s done it before, on other trips I planned.)
 I feel bad for her- we suggested to her that she stay home several times, but she refused- but I also feel very attacked and unhappy when she starts to criticize the things that I spent so much time researching so that everyone would enjoy them.
 When we went to Vegas she pitched a fit because she wanted to see ‘a show’ but didn’t want to go to any of the shows we offered to take her to.
 She does this- picks something, decides that she wants it, bullies everyone into going with her or sulks when people don’t want the same thing, or sees how expensive it is and decides she doesn’t want it after all.
 I tend to plan things very carefully, so it’s really annoying when she just decides to go off on some improbable side path.
 Now that we’re going to Europe, I don’t trust her not to decide that she wants to go to some random city in Italy and then sulk when it turns out that we can’t do that because we already booked our hotels.